 My first observation was that their overall stock allocation was relatively high, even at their current ages of around 50.
 I questioned them about that and their risk tolerance.
 Then, since this couple is about 15 years away from retirement, I suggested that they may want to start reducing their stock allocation at approximately five years away from retirement, if not sooner, given their current fairly aggressive stock allocation.

 The basic principle is to shift your asset allocation away from stocks as you age.
-That way, you have less of your money in higher risk investments such as stocks, and more in lower volatility assets like bonds.
+That way, you have less of your money in higher-risk investments such as stocks, and more in lower-volatility assets like bonds.

 It is interesting to me how upset the master got with the steward who took no risks.
 The other two stewards did take risks and reaped the rewards.
 I often wonder why the parable didn't contain a steward who lost some of the investment.
 But either way, I think we are led to believe that the primary frustration of the master was that the steward was lazy and didn't even try.

-The tendency toward presuming on the future is unusually high in a “bull market” such as we have had over the last few years.
+The tendency toward presuming about the future is unusually high in a "bull market" such as we have had over the last few years.
 We tend to think it will go on forever even when there are danger signs on the horizon.
-That can be caused by what economic behaviorists call “recency bias.”
+That can be caused by what economic behaviorists call "recency bias."
 According to Duke University professor of behavioral economics, Dan Ariely:

 It is an interesting effect…We look at the most recent evidence, take it too seriously, and expect things will continue in that way.

-Here’s a chart from Credit Suisse that shows how far the S&P 500 (a major stock market indicator) has tumbled from its high to its low during different recessionary periods.
+Here's a chart from Credit Suisse that shows how far the S&P 500 (a major stock market indicator) has tumbled from its high to its low during different recessionary periods.
 As you can see from the chart, it has averaged a decline of 33% during these recessionary downturns.
-If you are 64 years old and getting ready to retire with $500,000 and 90% of your investments in an S&P 500 Fund and experience a loss of 33%, you would go into retirement with $351,500 instead of $500,000.
-If you originally needed to withdraw 4% a year ($20,000), you would now have to withdraw 5.7% (of $351,500) to meet your income goal, further exacerbating the situation.
+If you are 64 years old and getting ready to retire with $500,000 and 90% of your investments in an S&P 500 Fund and experience a loss of 33%, you would retire with $351,500 instead of $500,000.
+If you initially needed to withdraw 4% a year ($20,000), you would now have to withdraw 5.7% (of $351,500) to meet your income goal, further exacerbating the situation.

-Of course, it’s possible that given enough time your investments will recover if you hold on to them and don’t panic and sell as many do.
+Of course, given enough time your investments may recover if you hold on to them and don't panic and sell as many do.
 Since 1929, the S&P 500 has averaged a gain of 62% during the recovery period, which can take a year or longer, on average (the median is about 300 trading days, or well over a year).
 That is all well and good, especially if you are 45 years old instead of 65 – you have plenty of time to recover over multiple business cycles.
 But as we shall see, the impact is different early in retirement.

 Historical market cycles are undeniable and inevitable.
-When they begin and end, and how long they are in duration, is what we need to be concerned with if we are going to be good stewards, especially as we are getting closer to retirement.
+When they begin and end and how long they are in duration is what we need to be concerned with if we are going to be good stewards, especially as we are getting closer to retirement.
 Moderation and humility rather than presumption and greed are more important than ever.

 What is "sequence of returns risk?"

 You may not be someone who checks what the financial markets do each day.
-(Most financial planners/advisors recommend that you don’t.)
+(Most financial planners/advisors recommend that you don't.)
 However, if you are getting close to retirement, you may be more tempted to do so.
-It’s “natural,” because as you get closer to the time when you will need your retirement savings to live on, the less volatility (fancy word for market ups and downs) you can tolerate, especially the down part.
+It's "natural," because as you get closer to when you will need your retirement savings to live on, the less volatility (fancy word for market ups and downs) you can tolerate, especially the down part.

-It doesn’t matter if your portfolio is large or small, you are vulnerable during this period, which is typically considered the five years leading up to, and then the five years going into, retirement.
+It doesn't matter if your portfolio is large or small; you are vulnerable during this period, which is typically considered the five years leading up to, and then the five years going into, retirement.
 Once you retire, you will probably stop contributing to your savings and will begin withdrawing from them instead.
 If you experience significant losses during that time, it can be very hard to recover.

 There's a fancy word for this – it's called "sequence risk" or "sequence of returns risk."
 It is the risk that you retire during an unfortunate period of poor returns.
 It has a "double whammy" effect (that's another technical, financial term) such that your savings go down in value at the same time you start taking money out.
 Respected retirement researcher, Dr. Wayne Pfau, explains the risk this way: